 A few smart moves that guarantee the creamiest, coziest white lasagna soup every single time.

-- Cook the noodles in a separate pot — this keeps the broth silky and prevents the pasta from drinking up all your liquid.
-Trust me, it makes a huge difference.
+- Cook the noodles separately: This keeps the broth silky and prevents the pasta from soaking up too much liquid.

-- Taste at the end before adjusting salt — the ricotta dollop adds seasoning as it melts.
+- Taste before adding extra salt: The ricotta topping adds seasoning as it melts.

-- Add greens at the end (kale, spinach, or both) so they stay vibrant and don’t overcook.
+- Add greens at the end: Spinach or kale stay brighter and softer this way.

 Buy Now →